15 Awesome 19th Century Street Gang Names

 9. Yakey Yakes

-The leader Yakey Yake Brady got his nickname when a German bartender mispronounced his name, Jake, as “Yake.”
+The leader Yakey Yake, Brady, got his nickname when a German bartender mispronounced his first name (which may have been John or James) as "Jake," or “Yake.”

 10. Kosher Nostra